 - Restriction or loss of technology privileges

 - Restriction of use or confiscation of personal device.
-For multiple offences Parents will be required to pick up device from office.

 - School based disciplinary consequences: and/ or